jacobtony/web_pack-starter/README.md

 ## Content

 This repo contains a webpack project, which includes an index file, an external module, generateJoke (which uses axios third party library to make an api call and fetch a new joke from https://icanhazdadjoke.com/).
+This joke is printed

 It also includes a counter which gets incremented every 500ms.
 This is included to demonstrate the web worker which traverses through a large loop, but this doesn't impact the counter because it runs on a separate thread.